vilijur/achhd-translated/README.md

 # Animal Crossing: Happy Home Designer but poorly translated (working title)
-This is a (planned) poor translation of [Animal Crossing: Happy Home Designer](https://en.wikipedia.org/wiki/Animal_Crossing:_Happy_Home_Designer) for the [Nintendo 3DS](https://en.wikipedia.org/wiki/Nintendo_3DS) [console](https://en.wikipedia.org/wiki/Video_game_console).
+This is a poor translation of [Animal Crossing: Happy Home Designer](https://en.wikipedia.org/wiki/Animal_Crossing:_Happy_Home_Designer) for the [Nintendo 3DS](https://en.wikipedia.org/wiki/Nintendo_3DS) [console](https://en.wikipedia.org/wiki/Video_game_console).
 As of now, it's planned to just replace the text, however changing the graphics may be considered.

 # Some questions, and some answers